AndrewAPrice/Collaborate/README.md

 ﻿# Collaborate

-Collaborate is a Wiki server that intends to be intiuitive and easy to use.
+Collaborate is a Wiki server that intends to be intuitive and easy to use.

 ## Directory Structure
 - / - Node.js code